jaegertracing/documentation/content/docs/1.18/opentelemetry.md

 ## Compatibility

-The Jaeger OpenTelemetry components are **almost** backward compatible legacy Jaeger components.
+The Jaeger OpenTelemetry components are **almost** backward compatible the current Jaeger components.

 The differences are:

 * Health check port changed to `13133`
-* Not all legacy Jaeger flags are exposed (e.g. health check port)
+* Not all current Jaeger flags are exposed (e.g. health check port)
 * Exposed metrics

 ## Configuration

-Jaeger OpenTelemetry components can be configured by a subset of Jaeger legacy flags (or other [configuration sources](../cli/)) and [OpenTelemetry configuration file](https://opentelemetry.io/docs/collector/configuration/).
+Jaeger OpenTelemetry components can be configured by a subset of Jaeger current flags (or other [configuration sources](../cli/)) and [OpenTelemetry configuration file](https://opentelemetry.io/docs/collector/configuration/).
 The OpenTelemetry configuration takes precedence over Jaeger configuration.
-The Jaeger OpenTelemetry components use hardcoded default configuration that enables predefined set of components - Jaeger receiver, attribute processor, (storage) exporter.
+The Jaeger OpenTelemetry binaries use hardcoded default configuration that enables predefined set of components - Jaeger receiver, attribute processor, (storage) exporter.
-The opinionated default configuration ensures compatibility between Jaeger legacy components.
+The opinionated default configuration ensures compatibility between Jaeger current components.
 The user provided OpenTelemetry configuration is merged with the default configuration.

-Let's have a look at example configuration:
+Let's have a look at the example configuration:

 ```sh
 $ docker run --rm -it -v ${PWD}:/config \